-- Security+ - to build security basics.
+- CompTIA Security+ - to build security basics.

 - Certified Network Defender - to learn about network security.

-- CRISC - for risk management professionals.
+- ISACA CRISC - for risk management professionals.

 The value of people skills

-People skills and the ability to communicate are key within cyber security.
+Developing people skills and the ability to communicate are key within cyber security.
 Even if you're the smartest person in the room, you're at a disadvantage if you can't explain the importance of the flaw you've just uncovered.

 Knowledge of the commercial aspects of the job and of the wider picture outside of IT is also advantageous.
 These skills can be taught through certifications, like the CISM, which also teaches the language of business.